Floyd Norman

 Floyd Ernest Norman (born June 22, 1935) is an American animator, writer, artist and cartoonist.
 Over the course of his career, he has worked for various animation companies, among them Walt Disney Animation Studios, Hanna-Barbera Productions, Ruby-Spears, Film Roman and Pixar.
+Norman will receive an Academy Honorary Award at the 2026 Governor Awards for his cinematic contributions.

 Life and career

 Norman's love for animated pictures started in his childhood when he watched the Disney feature films Dumbo and Bambi.
 Norman grew up in Santa Barbara, California and attended Santa Barbara High School before attending Art Center College of Design in Pasadena, California, where he majored in illustration.
-He had his start as an assistant to Katy Keene comic book artist Bill Woggon, who lived in the Santa Barbara, California.
+He had his start as an assistant to Katy Keene comic book artist Bill Woggon, who lived in the Santa Barbara, California, area.
 In 1957, Norman was employed as an inbetweener on Sleeping Beauty (released in 1959) at The Walt Disney Company, becoming the first African-American artist to remain at the studio on a long-term basis.
 Following his work on Sleeping Beauty, Norman was drafted, and returned to the studio after his service in 1960 to work on One Hundred and One Dalmatians (1961) and The Sword in the Stone (1963).
 After Walt Disney saw some of the inter-office sketches Norman made to entertain his co-workers, he was reassigned to the story department, where he worked with Larry Clemmons on the story for The Jungle Book.

+Norman had nothing but fond memories of Walt Disney and has denied over the years that he was ever antisemitic or racist.
+In an interview, he promptly declared, "Spike Lee, who I respect a great deal as a filmmaker, made a comment once about Walt being a racist, and I'd have to say Spike, you never met Walt.
+I did."

 After Walt Disney died in 1966, Floyd Norman left the Disney studio to co-found Vignette Films, Inc., with business partner animator/director Leo Sullivan.
 Vignette Films, Inc. produced six animated films and was one of the first companies to produce films on the subject of black history.
 Norman and Sullivan worked together on various projects, including segments for Sesame Street and the original Hey, Hey, Hey, It's Fat Albert television special conceived by Bill Cosby, which aired in 1969 on NBC.
 In 1972, a different Fat Albert and the Cosby Kids Saturday morning cartoon series was produced for CBS by Filmation Associates.